RESIDENTS IN COUNTERPART COUNTRIES/REGIONS

 18. What health measures will I be subjected to upon arrival in Singapore?

-Travellers should refer to the relevant Terms & Conditions, which will be issued with the approval letter, for details on the health measures that they must observe upon arrival in Singapore.
+Travellers should refer to the relevant Terms & Conditions, for details on the health measures that they must observe upon arrival in Singapore.
 Travellers can click here to view the Terms and Conditions.

 Travellers can leave their accommodation only if they are tested negative for COVID-19 in Singapore.
 All travellers are required to adhere strictly to the controlled itinerary submitted; access to common facilities/amenities in the declared accommodation, which is beyond the scope of his/her declared business activities in Singapore, is prohibited.
 Travellers are also prohibited from taking public transportation during their stay in Singapore and can only commute using private hire cars/taxis or cohorted company transport that the host company/government agency may arrange.